 "We can design our life in any way we want, but whether we will thrive depends on how well that life fits human predispositions"

-Empathy, kindness and compassion for leadership, learning and the realization of human potential
+Contesting noospherics: empathy and compassion for leadership, learning and the survival of humaneness

 What are its premises?

-That all human interactions, including learning and leadership, are based on emotions, and that all such interactions begin with a feeling
+All human interactions, including learning and leadership, are based on emotion and all interactions begin with a feeling

-That this is overlooked by almost all learning and development systems
+This is overlooked by most of the systems we create and by almost all learning and development organizations

 "Even if, just in time, humans impose a check on their blind and unbelievably stupid conduct, they remain threatened by a progressive decline of all those attributes and attainments that constitute their humanity."